 Let’s use a few simple concepts to express better what is taking place.
 Any business offers a Value to its customers.
 The Value is a combination of the Performance the business offers the customer plus the Price the business charges.
-The Performance includes Benefits such as Features, Reliability and Convenience of purchase.
+The Performance includes Benefits such as Function, Reliability and Convenience of purchase.
 The company must beat its competition in offering this Value in order to grow market share.
 Right now customers are telling public transportation authorities that the current level of service for the price charged is not high enough to keep all of them using public transportation.

-The business supports its Performance with its Cost Structure.
+The business supports its Value proposition with its Cost Structure.
 The company’s Cost Structure must allow the business to make a margin on the sale of the product to the customer.
 Here again, the business must have a Cost Structure at least as productive as that of its competition or its margins will be lower than those of the competition.
 Most of these public transportation authorities are losing money.
 They may not be less productive than direct competitors because there are so few of those kinds of competitors.
 However, they are less competitive than the consumer’s alternative, perhaps even the consumer’s own automobile.